peterjc/thapbi-pict/docs/examples/endangered_species/pooled.rst

     Zea mays                0    0    128  15
     OTHER 27 SPECIES IN DB  0    0    0    3861

-There are false positives for *Acipenser schrenckii*, human, and alternative genus level matches in *Brassica* and *Lactuca* (as discussed in the paper).
+Most of the false positives (FP) are alternative genus level matches in *Brassica* and *Lactuca* (as discussed in the paper).

+There are more interesting FP for *Acipenser schrenckii* (the authors found this was accidentally included from the *Huso dauricus* caviar used), human (*Homo sapiens*, presumed laboratory contamination), and finally *Lactuca sativa*, and cow (*Bos taurus*) which the authors traced to cross-contamination during sample preparation or DNA isolation.

 If the sample database had been more inclusive there would have been many more false positives.
 For example, the trnL-UAA sequence perfectly matching